 Inspired by the often-revised myth of Echo & Narcissus, Hook & Eye Theater is building a digitally enhanced sonic and theatrical re-telling of the doomed amorous duo.
-Told thru pre-recorded and live-mixed sonic scenes, and live action theatrical song, dance and scene work, the piece is part kitchen-table drama, and part space-age podcast.
-The sound design and composition will do a solid part of the world-building.
-With minimal sets, a robust audio world, and text sliding back and forth from spaceship to earth, between truth and fiction, the myth we’re making will function as an veiled cultural mirror that shimmers with humor, and startles with distinctly familiar human moments.
+Told through both pre-recorded and live sonic scenes, live action theatrical song, dance, and scene work, the piece is part kitchen-table drama and part space-age podcast.
+With minimal sets, a robust audio world, and text that slides back and forth from spaceship to earth, between truth and fiction, in Farsi and English, the myth we’re making will function as a veiled cultural mirror that shimmers with humor, and startles with distinctly familiar human moments.

 Set in 2006 in New Hampshire, Nik, our Narcissus, is an Iranian-American, emotionally wounded, ex-soldier.
 Back from deployment to Afghanistan, small-town civilian life is a hard pill for Nik to swallow. . .
 Enter Chloe, our Echo.
 She’s never had a voice and she’s trying to find one.
 She is an intense and driven documentary filmmaker whose family money and status have always embarrassed her.
 Nik quickly becomes the object of her current obsession and at first he seems to revel in her attentions.
 But as Chole begins to probe Nik for her documentary we begin to see the darker side of his narcissism as it intersects with his PTSD.
 His walls are up but his interior life is beginning to spill over the top.